tgross/blog.0x74696d.com/src/content/posts/2017-02-20-be-careful-what-you-benchmark.md

 ```

 *Wat?*

+> Ok, for some reason when this post was first shared on Twitter a bunch of dumbasses who didn't bother to read the article decided to heap snark upon it because "hurr hurr I ran my software under virtualization and it was slower."
+That's not the interesting thing here!
+The interesting thing, which I'm sure I don't have to spell out to you because you've read this far, is that one implementation performed only a tiny bit worse while the other implementations performed much much worse.

 Here's where we go off the rails a bit.
 The first thing I did, which wasn't all that necessary, was to run the benchmark in other environments to make sure I hadn't made some strange mistake.
 There's no allocation in any of the algorithms, so from here on out I'll elide the `-benchmem` data.